isawnyu/PleiadesEntity/README.txt

-Further documentation of the content types, including after-edit and after-creation behaviors (some fields are automatically filled or rewritten) can be found in the UML model.
+Further documentation of the content types, including after-edit and after-creation behaviors (some fields are automatically filled or rewritten) can be found in the UML model.</out-of-date>

 Future Improvements
 ----------------------------

-This product will be refactored to reduce its emphasis on (but not eliminate its suppport for) historical geographic data.
-If you use or subclass this product, keep track of your dependencies!
+<out-of-date>This product will be refactored to reduce its emphasis on (but not
+eliminate its suppport for) historical geographic data.
+If you use or subclass this product, keep track of your dependencies!</out-of-date>

 Installation